 Although Dan and Laura have already worked with some of the leading lights of Broadway and the West End, they don’t pull any punches when asked who they would like to write for and record with in the future; Audra McDonald, Seth McFarlane, Neil Patrick Harris, Josh Groban, Michael Ball and of course Alfie Boe are the names mentioned.
 If the calibre of songs is as high as those on Overture, Dan and Laura should have no problem.

-Overture will be released on 24 October and can be pre-ordered by clicking here.
+Overture will be released on 24 October.

 thanks for reading and sharing

 if you like what you see, why not subscribe?